yushiyangk/dotfiles/README.md

 Thereafter, add or edit your personal configuration files as before, but only commit them to your personal branch and push them to your personal remote.
 If you have followed the above, you will already be checked out on your personal branch, and can simply run `git commit` and `git push` as usual to do so.

+**Warning**: Do not use GitHub's "fork repository" function as that will make your personal configuration files accessible to everyone else.

 #### Updating Dotfiles

-If using a linked repository, you can update Dotfiles as easily.
+If using a linked repository, you can update Dotfiles easily.

 Remain on your personal branch (or run <code>git checkout <var>your_branch_name</var></code>), and run the following:
 <code><pre>git fetch origin public:public